genterist/openMRS-Security/Capstone/FINAL.md

 For the long term solution, we recommend encryption of URL information.
 Before sending the responses to clients, the server encrypts the redirection URL using a private key.
 Later on, when receiving back the URL redirection data from client's request, server will decrypt and perform redirection.
 Due to encryption mechanism, it will be impossible for attackers to guess or forge redirection data.
 The private key can be deprived from the session key so we will have a new key for each user session.

-## 1-3 PRIVACY VIOLATION
+## 1-3 Privacy Violation

 ### Affected module : Whole OpenMRS System

 ### Vulnerability Description
 Mishandling private information, such as user passwords or private information, can compromise user privacy, and is often illegal.
-Privacy violations occur when users' private information enters the program, or the data is written to an external location.
+Privacy violations occur when users' private information enters the program, or the data is written to an external location. [[1]](https://cwe.mitre.org/data/definitions/359.html)

 For this vulnerability, the method *authenticate()* in *Context.java*:287 mishandles confidential information.
 More specifically, the password enters the program.
 Furthermore, the statement `log.debug("Authenticating with username: " + username);` in *authenticate()* will display the username in log when debug is enabled.
 From a security perspective, system should log all important operations so that any anomalous activity can later be identified.
 However, when private data is involved, this practice can in fact create risk.